UB Minimum Security Standards for Desktops, Laptops, Mobile, and Other Endpoint Devices

 Login banners must be implemented on all university owned systems where that feature exists.
 The login banner must inform users that the system is for university business, or other approved use consistent with university policy, that user activities may be monitored, and the user should have no expectation of privacy.
 The recommended banner text is:

-Prior to disposal, device hard drives and storage must be removed and be certified destroyed.
+Prior to disposal, device hard drives, and storage must be removed by IT staff and be certified destroyed.
 Schools and units are permitted to handle the disposal of hard drives and storage.

-Prior to re-use, device hard drives and storage must be securely erased using NIST-certified method and reimaged (See Related Information section).
+Prior to re-use, device hard drives, and storage must be securely erased by IT staff using NIST-certified method and reimaged (See Related Information section).

-Remote Desktop Access should be disabled by default and only enabled if there is a business requirement.
-RDP Access should be restricted by firewall to VPN address space.
+Remote Desktop Access is disabled by default and only enabled if there is a business requirement.
+RDP Access must be restricted by firewall to VPN address space.
 VPN is required in order to RDP.

-Computers should be scanned at least monthly using UB’s Vulnerability Scanning System (Nexpose) to identify any exposed security risk.
+Computers will be scanned monthly using UB’s Vulnerability Scanning System (Nexpose) to identify any exposed security risk.

-Attention should be given to the physical security of devices, especially computer systems used to access Category 1- Restricted Data.
-Portable devices such as laptops and mobile devices are particularly vulnerable to theft and loss and should be in a locked secure location when not in use.
+Attention must be given to the physical security of devices, especially computer systems used to access Category 1- Restricted Data.
+Portable devices such as laptops and mobile devices are particularly vulnerable to theft and loss and must be in a locked secure location when not in use.

 Verify security configuration using security benchmarking tool, such as CIS-CAT.

-Mobile device should be secured with, at minimum, a four digit PIN to prevent unauthorized access when the device is left unattended.
+Cellular devices must be secured with, at minimum, a four-digit PIN to prevent unauthorized access when the device is left unattended.

-Mobile device should be configured to encrypt local data in order to protect data stored on the device if lost or stolen.
+Cellular devices must be configured to encrypt local data to protect data stored on the device if lost or stolen.

-Mobile device should be configured with a remote location/erase application like Find my iPhone so that the device can be located and recovered if lost.
-Configure mobile device so that it can be erased if it is not recoverable or if it is stolen.
+Cellular devices must be configured with a remote location/erase application such as Find my iPhone so the device can be located and recovered if lost.
+Configure cellular devices to be remotely erasable if it is not recoverable or if it is stolen.

-Erase/wipe local storage on mobile device prior to disposal or re-use.
+IT staff must erase/wipe local storage on mobile device prior to disposal or re-use, Including any information device (desktops, laptops, phones, tablets, printers etc.)

 This standard applies to: